Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Glucose.md

 Learn about diabetes and try using a handheld blood glucose meter.

-Last initially checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2023-07-03 by Andrew Sellek (ads79@cam.ac.uk)
+Last initially checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-04 by Emily Wolfenden (elw74@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->